<< YCBA Home Yale Center for British Art Yale Center for British Art << YCBA Home

 Notes:

-The Slave Medallion "was modelled by William Hackwood in 1787 for production in black on white jasper, and Wedgwood distributed it freely to those closely concerned with the cause of abolition.
+The anti-slavery medallion "was modelled by William Hackwood in 1787 for production in black on white jasper, and Wedgwood distributed it freely to those closely concerned with the cause of abolition.
 At the end of February 1788 Josiah sent a quantity of these cameos to Benjamin Franklin ..."--Reilly.

-The Yale Center for British Art also has a letter from Thomas Clarkson to Thomas Middleditch, 1842 (?), bearing the Slave Medallion design, in slightly variant form, embossed in black wax.
+The Yale Center for British Art also has a letter from Thomas Clarkson to Thomas Middleditch, 1842 (?), bearing the design of the anti-slavery medallion, in slightly variant form, embossed in black wax.
 This item is cataloged separately (see link provided herewith).

 Art and emancipation in Jamaica, p.
 295